stashed/docs/docs/guides/latest/workloads/daemonset.md

 In this section, we will verify that the desired data has been restored successfully.

-At first, check if the `stash-recovered` Daemonset's pod has gone into Running state after successful `stash-init` container injection by the following command,
+At first, check if the `stash-recovered` DaemonSet's pod has gone into `running` state by the following command,

 ```console
 $ kubectl get pod -n demo